Telsey Advisory Group Reiterates Bath & Body Works (BBWI) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1134 funds or institutions reporting positions in Bath & Body Works.
-This is an increase of 27 owner(s) or 2.44% in the last quarter.
-Average portfolio weight of all funds dedicated to BBWI is 0.23%, an increase of 19.88%.
-Total shares owned by institutions increased in the last three months by 2.11% to 239,098K shares.
-The put/call ratio of BBWI is 0.71, indicating a bullish outlook.
+There are 1125 funds or institutions reporting positions in Bath & Body Works.
+This is a decrease of 5 owner(s) or 0.44% in the last quarter.
+Average portfolio weight of all funds dedicated to BBWI is 0.21%, an increase of 2.51%.
+Total shares owned by institutions decreased in the last three months by 1.18% to 234,454K shares.
+The put/call ratio of BBWI is 0.53, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Third Point holds 13,750K shares representing 6.01% ownership of the company.
-In it's prior filing, the firm reported owning 8,135K shares, representing an increase of 40.84%.
-The firm increased its portfolio allocation in BBWI by 102.64% over the last quarter.
+Third Point holds 13,751K shares representing 6.01% ownership of the company.
+In it's prior filing, the firm reported owning 13,750K shares, representing an increase of 0.01%.
+The firm decreased its portfolio allocation in BBWI by 15.23% over the last quarter.

-T. Rowe Price Investment Management holds 8,082K shares representing 3.53% ownership of the company.
-In it's prior filing, the firm reported owning 8,073K shares, representing an increase of 0.11%.
-The firm increased its portfolio allocation in BBWI by 24.29% over the last quarter.
+T. Rowe Price Investment Management holds 9,088K shares representing 3.97% ownership of the company.
+In it's prior filing, the firm reported owning 8,082K shares, representing an increase of 11.07%.
+The firm decreased its portfolio allocation in BBWI by 8.79% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 6,586K shares representing 2.88% ownership of the company.
 In it's prior filing, the firm reported owning 6,457K shares, representing an increase of 1.97%.
 The firm increased its portfolio allocation in BBWI by 21.77% over the last quarter.